 Lankford, Inhofe Want to Preserve Sleep for Oklahoma Families By Making Daylight Saving Time Permanent

-“In a year that feels like it has been in complete darkness, we have a solution to allow more sunlight by making Daylight Saving Time permanent,” Lankford said.
-“I don’t know a parent or a young child that would oppose getting rid of springing forward or falling back.
+“In a year that feels like it’s been in complete darkness, Senator Rubio and I have provided a solution to provide more sunlight by making Daylight Saving Time permanent,” Lankford said.
+“I don’t know a parent of a young child that would oppose getting rid of springing forward or falling back.
 Congress created Daylight Saving decades ago as a wartime effort, now it is well past time to lock the clock and end this experiment.”

 “Oklahomans have been through a lot in the past year—making Daylight Savings Time permanent with the Sunshine Protection Act is a simple way to allow them some extra daylight in the evenings,” Inhofe said.
 “We could all benefit from locking the clocks and enjoying more hours of sunshine.
 Ahead of this year’s ‘spring forward,’ I am proud to cosponsor this bill that will encourage recreation, benefit mental health and support the economy.”